OpenMS/pyopenms-docs/docs/source/wrapping_workflows_new_classes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lets say you have written a new method for an existing OpenMS class and you would like to expose this method to :term:`pyOpenMS`.
+Lets say you have written a new method for an existing OpenMS class and you would like to expose this method to pyOpenMS.
 First, identify the correct ``.pxd`` file in the ``src/pyOpenMS/pxds`` folder (for example for :py:class:`~.Adduct` that would be `Adduct.pxd
 <https://github.com/OpenMS/OpenMS/blob/develop/src/pyOpenMS/pxds/Adduct.pxd>`_).